franalvarez21/node-team-sorter/README.md

 ## Install

 - clone the repository from github
-- install the package by `npm i team-sorter` or `npm install team-sorter`
+- install the package by `npm i team-sorter` or `npm install team-sorter`. !(For the moment, it can only be installed via `npm link team-sorter` in the project you want to use it)

 ## Usage